 What is Psychological ED: Causes and Treatments

-Erectile Dysfunction (ED) or impotence is a Sexual Dysfunction.
+Erectile Dysfunction (ED) or impotence is a sexual dysfunction in men or Assigned Males at Birth (AMAB).

-A person with ED cannot achieve and maintain a firm erection to engage in sexual intercourse.
+A person with ED cannot get and maintain an erection to engage in sexual intercourse.

-Some psychological and physical factors can induce this dysfunction.
+Certain psychological and physical factors can cause Erectile Dysfunction.

 Difficulty in getting an erection due to psychological factors is psychological ED.